 - Vampires Are Sex Gods: Troy tries to invoke this when he changes out of his Power Loader costume into a "sexy Dracula" costume, hoping he'll attract more girls that way.

 - The Virus: A nameless, bizarre version causes the near-Zombie Apocalypse.

 - Walking Shirtless Scene: Troy's "Sexy Dracula" costume.

-- Wrong Genre Savvy: Troy using The Power Of Imagination to try and defeat the zombie with his Power Loader costume.
+- Wrong Genre Savvy: Troy using The Power of Imagination to try and defeat the zombies with his Power Loader costume.
 The zombies quickly remind him that This Is Reality.

 - Zombie Apocalypse: Stopped before it got out of Greendale, thanks to Troy and Dean Pelton.